vitalii312/Squadded/README.md

 - `IG_CLIENT_ID`
 - `API_ENDPOINT`: the fully qualified endpoint root of the backend services, no trailing slash (example: `https://api.squadded.co`)

+You can also define `NO_MINIFY=1` at build-time to generate a non-minified bundle.

 ## Use in local dev against prod backend

 In order to use a dev version of the Widget with production backend, you must do the following: